 When you’re on a video conference call, do you notice the backdrop of the other attendees?
 Make sure you present a professional look for your meetings by setting up a background in your office that is neutral—without distracting items—and where the lighting doesn’t cast awkward shadows or too much brightness.

 More technology means more cords.
 If you have a jumble of cords and cables, it’s not just unsightly, but also presents a tripping hazard.
 Explore cord control solutions so you can avoid the tangle and keep those snaking wires and your power sources neatly organized.
+For additional resources on actual work from home equipment, there are some fantastic places to check reviews and recommendations.

 At New Home Inc, we’re taking an innovative approach to new home design and construction.
 Our Raleigh area homes reflect extensive research into the way people want to live in their homes, now and in the years ahead.
 New Home Inc’s future-proof floor plans always include flex space, so you have extra room for your extra needs, like a dedicated home office.
 If you’re thinking about exploring homes for sale in Raleigh, put New Home Inc’s specialists to work for you.